 The Defensa Open Rescue Program

-- We do NOT require adoption fees or donations
+- We do NOT require adoption fees from adopters or donations from rescuers.

 - If you rescued or own a dog or cat from Rincon Puerto Rico you can also get help from ARF of Rincon/(939) 697-8161